How to create user in PostgreSQL

 • –no-replication: The new PostgreSQL user is not going to have the REPLICATION permission.

-There are many arguments that can be used with the command createuser, for more information about the arguments, you can refer to the official documentation of PostgreSQL.
+Several arguments can be used with the createuser command.
+For more information about the arguments, refer to the official PostgreSQL documentation.

-Let’s take an example and know how to create a different type of PostgreSQL user.
+Let’s take an example and learn how to create a different type of PostgreSQL user.

 Open the command prompt on Windows and use the below command to create a user David with default privileges.